-The Commission also proposes abolishing regulated sales tariffs for industrial clients (the "green" tariffs and some of the "yellow" tariffs), as well as the transition tariff (Tarif TaRTAM réglementé transitoire d'ajustement au marché), which was implemented in 2007 and is valid until mid-2010.
-However, it recommends that regulated tariffs should continue for private individuals and SME consumers (the "blue" tariffs and some of the "yellow" tariffs), while specifying that "the level of these tariffs should allow competitors to develop competing offers based on supply through regulated access to baseload output".
+The Commission also proposes abolishing regulated sales tariffs for industrial clients (the "green" tariffs and some of the "yellow" tariffs), as well as the transition tariff TaRTAM (Tarif réalementé transitoire d'aiustement au marché). which implemented in 2007 and is valid until mid-However, it recommends regulated tariffs should continue for private individuals and SME consumers (the "blue" tariffs and some of the "yellow" tariffs), while specifying that "the level of these tariffs allow competitors to develop competing offers based on supply through regulated access to baseload output".
 It also states that "customers should be able to move freely back and forth between regulated and non-regulated offers" and "all suppliers will be able to offer regulated tariff contracts".